VoIP in PLAIN English

 Here are a few examples to think about:

-Imagine communicating all day long with colleagues in your West Coast or Florida office, for free!
-You get the feeling that they are just another phone extension in your office… because they actually are!
-You just can’t see them because they are hundreds or thousands of miles away.
-This scenario has an even greater impact on your bottom line when it’s your team of engineers in India or Hong Kong with whom you discuss issues several times a day!
-Communicating with them the old-fashioned way can be very expensive!
+You just can't see them because they are hundreds or thousands of miles away.
+This scenario has an even greater impact on your bottom line when it's your team of engineers in India or Hong Kong with whom you discuss issues several times a day!

 One of the most common misunderstandings about VoIP is that you can save much, if not all, of your long distance telephone charges by starting to use VoIP.